shannonasmith/HP-Omen-PC-Troubleshooting/README.md

 The separate USB-related POST loop was then isolated as a firmware-level USB enumeration problem and addressed through the OMEN's **USB Boot** configuration.

 The final result was a fully encrypted Windows installation with **UEFI, TPM 2.0, and Secure Boot restored**, along with a documented explanation for both the original recovery event and the secondary startup issue.
+The same root cause resurfaced once more two weeks later following another firmware update, resolving via the identical diagnostic path — and one residual symptom (frequent PIN resets) remains an open item rather than a fully closed loop.

 ---

 **The key lesson:**
 **Don't replace hardware just because the symptoms look like hardware failure.
 Establish the timeline, collect the evidence, correlate the events, and let the system tell you what actually happened.**